Twist Decoding: Diverse Generators Guide Each Other: Decoding

 \subsection{Initial Decoding}

 Let us assume that we have two generation models: $f$ and $g$.\footnote{The algorithm can be readily extended to three or more generators.
-We also abuse $f$ or $g$ to mean both the generator and its scoring function.} Both $f$ and $g$ assign scores to output sequences.\footnote{They typically assign log-probabilities, but it is not necessary to assume the scores form a valid probability distribution.} $f$ is, for instance, a domain-specific translation model and $g$ a generic translation model. $f$ and $g$ perform their own pre/postprocessing (e.g., (de)tokenization) and factorization (e.g., left-to-right or right-to-left factorization).
-Here we suppress for brevity the conditioned-upon input (e.g., machine translation input from the original language).
-Standard beam search with beam size $k$ is first applied to $f$ to produce a set of $k$ output sequences: $\mathcal{Y}^{(0)}$.
+We also abuse $f$ or $g$ to mean both the generator and its scoring function.} Both $f$ and $g$ assign scores to output sequences.\footnote{They typically assign log-probabilities, but it is not necessary to assume the scores form a valid probability distribution.} For example, $f$ can be a domain-specific translation model and $g$ a generic one. $f$ and $g$ perform their own pre/postprocessing (e.g., (de)tokenization) and factorization (e.g., left-to-right or right-to-left factorization).
+Here we suppress for brevity the conditional dependence on the input (e.g., machine translation input from the source language).
+Standard beam search with a beam size $k$ is first applied to $f$ to produce a set of $k$ output sequences: $\mathcal{Y}^{(0)}$.
 This approximately solves $\topk_{\vy} f\left( \vy \right)$ by pruned breadth-first search, and often returns higher-quality outputs than the exact search counterpart \cite{stahlberg-byrne-2019-nmt,meister-etal-2020-beam}.